aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2021/aspose-tasks-for-net-21-5-release-notes/_index.md

 saveOptions.ViewSettings = ganttChartView;

 // Bar styles can be either task-specific (located in GanttChartView.CustomBarStyles)
-// of category-specific (located in GanttChartView.CustomBarStyles)
+// of category-specific (located in GanttChartView.BarStyles)

 foreach (GanttBarStyle ganttBarStyle in ganttChartView.CustomBarStyles) {
-    // For example, we can change style for Task with Unique ID = 11 if (ganttBarStyle.ShowForTaskUid != 11)
+    if (ganttBarStyle.ShowForTaskUid != 11)
     {
         continue;